bhuvana-jñānaṁ sūrye saṁyamāt

 This relationship radiates in various ways.
 The path of the sun through its annual course teaches seasons and cycles and orbits.
 I find that it also tethers me back to origins.
 My awareness over years of practice begins to reach back to the generations before me–to my family, to other peoples too.
 What is the path that has brought this generation, my generation, to where we are now?

-In her ringing and renowned poem “Remember,” U.S. Poet Laureate Joy Harjo writes, “Remember the sun’s birth at dawn, that is the strongest point of time.”
+In her ringing and beautiful poem “Remember,” U.S. Poet Laureate Joy Harjo writes, “Remember the sun’s birth at dawn, that is the strongest point of time.”
 What makes the dawn strong?
 Does it bring us strength to be present to it?

 The sun, Harjo says, births itself then.
 And at sundown, it gives itself away to night.
 Remembering, witnessing this morning birth, birth that happens each morning–even on that holy day the solstice, when the sun seems to pause, when the earth responsively stops, shifts, pivots–remembering that this life is a life of birthing and death, that we are a part of a fabric of life that has come before us, that has led us to where we are now, and that we are in, not separate from.
 “Remember the dance language, that life is.
 Remember.”